jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-020-field-ownership-display-strategy.md

 - Track all ownership (all managers) in private state
 - During plan: Compare previous ownership (private state) vs current ownership (from K8s)
 - Emit warnings when ownership changes detected
-- Update private state with current ownership after each plan/apply
+- Update private state with current ownership only during Create/Update operations (NOT during Read)
+  - This ensures we preserve "ownership at last apply" for transition detection
+  - If we updated during Read, both current and previous would match, missing transitions

 **Breaking Change:** Users referencing `field_ownership` in configs will need to remove those references.
 The ownership information will be visible only via plan warnings.